Max Dowman: Club career

+2025–present: Debut season

 On 23 July 2025, he made his first-team debut in a pre-season friendly against AC Milan aged 15 years old in Singapore.
-On 23 August, Dowman made his Premier League debut, coming on as a substitute for Arsenal in the 64th minute of their match against Leeds United, becoming the second youngest player in the league's history at 15 years and 235 days, behind only his teammate, Ethan Nwaneri.
+On 23 August, he made his Premier League debut, coming on as a substitute for Arsenal in the 64th minute of their match against Leeds United, becoming the second youngest player in the league's history at 15 years and 235 days, behind only his teammate, Ethan Nwaneri.
 He won a penalty for his team in the third minute of stoppage time, helping Arsenal score their fifth goal in a 5–0 victory over Leeds United.
 Owing to his age, he is obliged to be chaperoned whilst with the team and is not allowed to change in the main dressing room under FA safeguarding regulations.

-On 29 October 2025, Dowman became Arsenal’s youngest ever starter when he was named in the starting XI for the fourth round of the EFL Cup 2025–26 against Brighton at the Emirates Stadium, aged 15 years and 302 days, breaking the previous club record set by goalkeeper Jack Porter (16 years and 72 days).
+On 29 October 2025, Dowman became Arsenal's youngest ever starter when he was named in the starting XI for the fourth round of the EFL Cup against Brighton at the Emirates Stadium, aged 15 years and 302 days, breaking the previous club record set by goalkeeper Jack Porter (16 years and 72 days).
 He played approximately 71 minutes, being substituted in the 71st minute for Bukayo Saka, as Arsenal secured a 2–0 victory to advance to the quarter‑finals.
 During the match, Dowman stood out for his dribbling, courage and composure, drawing praise from manager Mikel Arteta who noted that "For him, everything is natural, for him everything is OK.
 It is the way he plays.
 That's the secret, that he doesn't make a big fuss of it.
 He just does what he does best which is to play football with a lot of courage and determination."